Seminar Commemorating Launch of HEDN (in Japanese)

 Standard genetic nomenclature should be used.
 For further information, including relevant websites, authors should refer to the genetic nomenclature guide in Trends in Genetics (Elsevier Science, 1998).

-All articles (except Comments, Replies, and Letters to the Editor) must have a structured abstract that states in 250 words or fewer the purpose, basic procedures, main findings and principal conclusions of the study.
+All articles (except Letters to the Editor, Replies, and Image Essays) must have a structured abstract that states in 250 words or fewer the purpose, basic procedures, main findings and principal conclusions of the study.
 Divide the abstract with the subheadings: Aim, Methods, Results, Conclusions.
-The abstract should not contain abbreviations or references.
+The Abstract should not contain abbreviations or references.

-Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion, Acknowledgments, Authors Contributions, Disclosure, References, .
+Authors should use the following subheadings to divide the sections of their manuscript: Abstract, Introduction, Methods, Results, Discussion, and References.

-At the time of submission, each author must disclose and describe any involvement, financial or otherwise, that might potentially bias his or her work.
-The disclosure must be provided under the heading titled “Disclosure”, which should appear after the “Acknowledgments” section and before the “References” section.
+At the time of submission, each author must disclose and describe any involvement, financial or otherwise, which might potentially bias his or her work.
+The disclosure must be provided under the heading “Disclosures”, which should appear on the title page.
+If accepted, the Disclosures section should be inserted after the Acknowledgments section and before the References section.
 The absence of any interest to disclose must also be stated.

-In the Reference List, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Do not use ibid. or op cit.
+In the References list, cite the names of all authors when there are six or fewer; when seven or more, list the first six followed by et al. Do not use ibid. or op cit.
 References to unpublished data and personal communications should not appear in the list but should be cited in the text only (e.g. Smith A, 2000, unpublished data).
-All citations mentioned in the text, tables or figures must be listed in the Reference List.
+All citations mentioned in the text, tables or figures must be listed in the References list.
 Full publication title should be provided.

 Kako, M., Mitani, S., & Arbon, P. (2012).
 Literature review of disaster health research in Japan: focusing on disaster nursing education.
 Prehospital & Disaster Medicine, 27(2), 178–183.